Updated Information on the US Fidelis Consumer Restitution Fund as of January 12, 2015:

-US Fidelis Consumer Restitution Fund Announces 19,000
+The US Fidelis Consumer Restitution Fund will accept claims until February 3, 2015.

 The US Fidelis Consumer Restitution Fund announced on December 13, 2013 that approximately 19,000 consumers nationwide will receive more than $9.3 million total in restitution in connection with US Fidelis, a now-defunct dealer of vehicle service contracts.
 Checks are being mailed to eligible consumers by the Administrator beginning, Friday, December 13, 2013.

 US Fidelis was once the nation’s largest dealer of vehicle service contracts.
 On March 1, 2010, it petitioned for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the Eastern District of Missouri.
 In April 2010, 13 states - Arkansas, Idaho, Iowa, Kansas, North Carolina, Missouri, Maryland, Ohio, Oregon, Pennsylvania, Texas, Washington and Wisconsin - sued the business and its owners over US Fidelis’ deceptive solicitations, illegal telemarketing, robo-calls, and misleading TV ads.
 The states later agreed to settle claims against the owners in exchange for their agreement to turn over their assets to the bankruptcy estate.

 Distributions are being made to consumers who filed claims with the US Fidelis Consumer Restitution Fund, which was established in a 2012 global settlement negotiated by Washington, Texas, Missouri and Ohio Attorneys General, the Official Unsecured Creditors Committee of US Fidelis, Inc., and others involved in the US Fidelis bankruptcy.